Ask a Tradesman

-Here in Glasgow an extension is generally priced at £1000 / m2
+Here in Glasgow a single storey extension is generally priced at between £1000 to £1200 / m2

 I agree with you on a figure of £8100 to erect the shell and make it wind and watertight Electrical work included in that price and even plumbing if reqd.

 Only a builder can explain the breakdown but the main cost is the labour itself.